 2. Validation comes primarily from the outside.

-Not only is an experience not real until it’s posted, the value of that experience is only found when it is validated by those who see the post.
+Not only is an experience not real until it’s posted, but the value of that experience is only found when it is validated by those who see the post.
+Many people even use growth services like Social Sensei to increase the number of people who see their posts.
 It’s no longer enough for our family to find value in our experiences and to love the memories we make together; true validation comes through the reactions of other people.

 Again, this is a delicate rope to walk because there is value in sharing with others.
 But we have to watch out or else we will slide even further down the slope of finding our approval, validation, and worth exclusively through the opinions of others rather than God.
 Consider, for a moment, what it says to our children if we have some experience of joy together, post about it, and then check relentlessly over and over again to see if other people have liked it.
 It not only reduces the joy we have had together; it also tells our children that true value can only be found on the outside.